-Remove punctuation from text by replacing all instances of marks with whitespace.
+Remove punctuation from text by replacing all instances of punctuation (or a subset thereof specified by only) with whitespace.

-- text - - marks Remove only those punctuation marks specified here.
-For example, ",::" removes commas, semi-colons, and colons.
-If None, all unicode punctuation marks are removed.
+- text - - only Remove only those punctuation marks specified here.
+For example, "." removes only periods, while [",", ";", ":"] removes commas, semicolons, and colons; if None, all unicode punctuation marks are removed.